rishabh0078/Ecommerce-application/README.md

-# Forever — Full-Stack E-Commerce Platform
+# Forever - Full-Stack E-Commerce application

 A complete, production-ready e-commerce web app built with React on the frontend and Node.js/Express on the backend.
 Browse products, manage a cart, and check out with Stripe, Razorpay, or cash on delivery — all backed by MongoDB and Cloudinary for image storage.